 What is a Workflow Bot?

-Custom Workflow Bots, like Cue Bots and other pre-built chatbots, work with Re:amaze Chat to help customers navigate/find products/features/settings and get answers to questions.
+Custom Workflow Bots work with Re:amaze Chat to help customers navigate/find products/features/settings and get answers to questions.
 While pre-built bots get triggered on the first customer message when there’s a match to an order related question or an FAQ article, and Cue Bots get triggered from a Cue, Workflow Bots get triggered by, you guessed it, workflows.

-Why is it beneficial to be able to trigger a bot from a workflow?
-Flexibility and control.
-Being able to trigger a Custom Chatbot from a workflow means you no longer need a Cue.
+Workflow bots give you more Flexibility and control.
+Allowing you to trigger a Custom Chatbot from a workflow means you no longer need a Cue.
 Your Custom Chatbot can now be triggered when:

 - customers submit a chat message